10 Expository Essay Examples

 notion image

-Create an Outline:
+Create an outline:

 Before you start writing, arrange your essay using the information you've collected into a basic outline for your expository essay.
 This outline serves as a framework for organizing the collected information logically.